mohyaz11/OptimumSetupBook/manuscript/Performance&Maintenance.md

 4. Task Logs are taking a long time to load, or your deployments are taking a long time: The size of your task logs might be to blame.
 See the tips above.
    * Make sure the disks used by your Octopus Server have sufficient throughput/IOPS available for processing the demand required by your scenario.
 Task logs are written and read directly from disk.
 5. If you are experiencing overly high CPU or memory usage during deployments which may be causing your deployments to become unreliable:
-   * Try reducing your Task Cap back towards the default of 5 and then increase progressively until your server is reliable again.
+   * Try reducing your Task Cap back towards the default of five and then increase progressively until your server is reliable again.
    * Look for potential performance problems in your deployment processes, especially:
    * Consider how you transfer your packages.
    * Consider reducing the amount of parallelism in your deployments by reducing the number of steps you run in parallel or the number of machines you deploy to in parallel.
 6. System.InvalidOperationException: Timeout expired.
 The timeout period elapsed prior to obtaining a connection from the pool.
-This may have occurred because all pooled connections were in use and max pool size was reached.
+This may have occurred because all pooled connections were in use, and max pool size was reached.
 This error indicates two possible scenarios:
    * Your SQL Queries are taking a long time, exhausting the SQL Connection Pool.
 Investigate what might be making your SQL Queries take longer than they should and fix that if possible, see earlier troubleshooting points.
    * If your SQL Query performance is fine, and your SQL Server is running well below its capacity, perhaps your Octopus Server is under high load.
 This is perfectly normal in many situations at scale.
 If your SQL Server can handle more load from Octopus, you can increase the SQL Connection Pool size of your Octopus Server node(s).
 This will increase the number of active connections Octopus is allowed to open against your SQL Server at any point in time, effectively allowing your Octopus Server to handle more concurrent requests.
 Try increasing the Max Pool Size in your SQL Connection String in the Octopus.Server.config file to something like 200 (the default is 100) and see how everything performs.
 Learn about Connection Strings and Max Pool Size.
    * Octopus is leaking SQL Connections.
 This should be very rare but has happened in the past, and we fix every instance we find.
 We recommend upgrading to the latest version of Octopus and get help from us if the problem persists.